rust-lang/rust/src/doc/new-tutorial.md

 <!--

-In Rust, whenever a heap pointer (that is, a variable of type `~T`) goes out of scope, the memory it points at is automatically freed.
+In Rust, whenever a heap pointer goes out of scope, the memory it points at is automatically freed.

- For example, when the `draw_polygon()` function returns, it automatically frees its argument, `points`. -->
+ For example, when the `draw_polygon()` function returns, it automatically frees its argument, `points`.

+ -->

 # Ownership and Moving